Bruyère Health researchers recognized by uOttawa Faculty of Medicine’s Awards of Excellence

 Krystal MacLeod, PhD, elevates community-based research

-Congratulations Krystal Kehoe MacLeod, PhD and Postdoctoral Fellow at Bruyère RI, who has been awarded a CIHR Postdoctoral Fellowship award for a mixed methods study of the role of primary care teams in promoting integrated care for retirement home residents in Ontario.
+Congratulations Krystal Kehoe MacLeod, PhD and Postdoctoral Fellow at Bruyère Health Research Institute, who has been awarded a CIHR Postdoctoral Fellowship award for a mixed methods study of the role of primary care teams in promoting integrated care for retirement home residents in Ontario.
 MacLeod's work has also been recognized with the CBRCanada Emerging Community-Based Researcher Award for her exceptional dedication to address the critical issue of food insecurity in Canada as a researcher and community leader.

 Keely Barnes awarded EPIC-AT Fellowship